Christian-1980/SFND_2D_Feature_Tracking/README.md

 -> Considering we are want to have TTC, 2 main criteria: (a) TIME and (b) HIGH MATCHING: there for I would choose the following combination:

+ - Detector Type:   FAST
+ - Descriptor Type: BRIEF or ORB

+based in the following analysis:

 ![Mean Total Time for and Image by Detector Type](./results/Capture_Avg_TotalTime_Detectors.png)

 ![Matching per Imagesequence by Detector Type](./results/Capture_Avg_Matches_Detectors.PNG)